dosimont/dosimont.github.io/site/research/index.md

 ### Software

-The visualization methods described in my works and publications are implemented in free softawre tools, described [here](/site/software/).
+The visualization methods described in my works and publications are implemented in free software tools, described [here](/site/software/).

 ### Main Collaborations